Kaduva: Home media

+Controversies

+The protagonist, played by Prithviraj Sukumaran, was seen making inappropriate comments against disabled persons and their parents.
+The dialogue was eventually removed from the film.

 Reception

 Box office

-On its opening day, the film had grossed around ₹7 crore.
+On its opening day, Kaduva grossed around ₹7 crore.
 On its third day, the film has earned around ₹15 crore at the Kerala box office.
-On the seventh day of its release, the film has grossed around ₹30.20 crore and became one of hit ventures in Mollywood after Bheeshma Parvam, Hridayam and Jana Gana Mana.
-The film grossed over ₹50 crore and became one of the highest grossing Malayalam films of the year.
+On the seventh day of its release, the film has grossed around ₹30.20 crore and became one of successful ventures in Malayalam cinema after Bheeshma Parvam, Hridayam and Jana Gana Mana.
+The film grossed over ₹50 crore and became one of the highest grossing Malayalam films of 2022.

 Critical response

 Kaduva received mixed reviews from critics.

-Sajin Shrijith of The New Indian Express rated 3.5 out of 5 and stated "We need to see the bad guys do something that would provoke our ire so that when, finally, the hero returns for payback, we take delight in every punch that lands.
+Sajin Shrijith of The New Indian Express gave 3.5/5 stars and stated "We need to see the bad guys do something that would provoke our ire so that when, finally, the hero returns for payback, we take delight in every punch that lands.
 Thankfully, Kaduva follows this philosophy to a T, and I had quite a blast."

-Arjun Menon of Pinkvilla rated the film to be 3.5 out of 5 stars stating that "However, the film is a made-for-theatre watch, aided by a splendidly enjoyable background score from Jakes Bejoy and the thunderous frames that elevate the commonplace plot to new heights of first-rate commercial filmmaking that is meant to be experienced with a bunch of strangers in a dark room.
+Arjun Menon of Pinkvilla gave 3.5/5 stars stating that "However, the film is a made-for-theatre watch, aided by a splendidly enjoyable background score from Jakes Bejoy and the thunderous frames that elevate the commonplace plot to new heights of first-rate commercial filmmaking that is meant to be experienced with a bunch of strangers in a dark room.
 Yes, Kaduva might have just saved Malayalam cinema for all we know or set off a new focus on narrating larger-than-life tales with the grounded, economy of new-age storytelling.

-Cris of The News Minute gave the film 3.5 out of 5 stars and stated that "The film starts and ends in the middle of nowhere, extracting a slice of Kuriachan's life.
+Cris of The News Minute gave 3.5/5 stars and wrote "The film starts and ends in the middle of nowhere, extracting a slice of Kuriachan's life.
 You do get to taste a bit of nostalgia in seeing land phones, Doordarshan's intro theme and a single television reporter in front of the CM.
 But the rest of the film is just a nicely edited long and unexciting script."
-Anna Mathews of The Times of India rated the film 3 out of 5 and wrote "If you are in the mood for a Prithviraj mass thriller, you might enjoy the movie, but don't expect to be wow-ed."

-India Today gave 2.5 out of 5 stars and wrote "Kaduva is entertaining despite its predictability.
+Anna Mathews of The Times of India gave 3/5 stars and wrote "If you are in the mood for a Prithviraj mass thriller, you might enjoy the movie, but don't expect to be wow-ed."
+India Today gave 2.5/5 stars and wrote "Kaduva is entertaining despite its predictability.
 But, a little bit of inventiveness could have elevated Kaduva more."
-Jayadeep Jayesh of Deccan Herald gave 2.5 out of 5 and stated "'Kaduva' can be appreciated for representing a style of filmmaking that Malayalam cinema has long forgotten.
+Jayadeep Jayesh of Deccan Herald gave 2.5/5 stars and wrote "'Kaduva' can be appreciated for representing a style of filmmaking that Malayalam cinema has long forgotten.
 There are many nostalgia-inducing moments and Prithviraj's charisma is captivating.
 Apart from these aspects, the film is just average.